 04 of 10

-Believed to bring peace and abundance, pork is commonly prepared in the Chinese New Year.
-When made in a sweet and sour sauce, it's thought of as a good omen for brining many grandchildren to a family.
+Believed to bring peace and abundance, pork is commonly prepared in the Lunar New Year.
+When made in a sweet and sour sauce, it's thought of as a good omen for bringing many grandchildren to a family.

 Although this recipe calls for a lot of ingredients and has many steps in its preparation, it's very simple to make.
 Deep-fry marinated pork and then toss with a sweet and sour preparation of demerara sugar and black vinegar.